syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Enable-Persistence.md

 * ScrollSettings.FrozenColumns
 * EnableTouch
 * EditSettings.RowPosition
-* EditSettings.showAddNewRow
+* EditSettings.ShowAddNewRow
-* ContextMenuSettings.enableContextMenu
+* ContextMenuSettings.EnableContextMenu

-I> The Grid model properties can be included or excluded in persist state using `addToPersist` and `ignoreOnPersist`.
+I> The Grid model properties can be maintained or prevented from being persisted using `addToPersist` and `ignoreOnPersist` methods.

 ## Accessing currently stored state